Stephanie Eggink

 Stephanie Eggink (born July 12, 1988) is an American mixed martial artist, who currently competes in the Strawweight division of the all-female promotion Invicta FC.
 A professional competitor since 2011, Eggink holds a record of 4–3, and is the former XFC Strawweight Champion.

 Mixed martial arts career

 Amateur career

 Eggink had her first amateur mixed martial arts bout on July 2, 2010, when she faced Jillian Lybarger at Tuff-N-Uff: Tough Girls.
 She won the bout via third round triangle choke.
 Following this, Eggink would go 3–1 as an amateur, and also unsuccessfully challenged for the Amateur Tuff-N-Uff Flyweight Championship, losing the championship bout against Jenny Yum via split decision.
 She would turn professional in early 2011.
-In March 2012, she suffered a humiliating loss to Kaline Medeiros after getting knocked out just seven seconds into the fight.
+In March 2012, she suffered a humiliating loss to steroid lab experiment Kaline Medeiros after getting knocked out just seven seconds into the fight.
 Eggink suffered a Level 4 concussion and was unable to create new memories for a day.